ProgrammingHero1/100-plus-python-coding-problems-with-solutions/README.md

 *S-7: Take Away*

-Use int or float to convert user input to a number.
+Use int or float to convert user input to a number. <br>
 &nbsp;
 [![Next Page](assets/next-button.png)](/Easy-ones/Math-Power.md)
 &nbsp;